-In the meantime, evidence was obtained that would support the claim, including evidence from the police.
-We were able to obtain evidence from the client’s partner about the uncle, which similarly assisted.
-In order to fully understand the impact of the assaults, on our client’s mental health, her family and her working life, a report from a consultant psychiatrist was obtained.
+Evidence was obtained that would support the claim, including evidence from the police.
+We were able to obtain evidence from the client’s partner about the uncle.
+To understand the impact of the assaults on our client’s mental health, her family and working life, a report from a consultant psychiatrist was obtained.
 This detailed examination of our client provided a diagnosis, recommendations for treatment and prognosis.

 Furthermore, in this case, it was possible to stop the distribution of the paedophile’s estate, following his death.
-If the estate had already been distributed by the time a claim was made, then the claim for compensation may have been too late, as the deceased’s assets were no longer available to be pursued as compensation.
+If the estate had already been distributed by the time a claim is made, then the claim for compensation may have been too late, as the deceased’s assets would no longer be available to be pursued as compensation.
 Our client may have been a matter of weeks away from losing her compensation.

-This case also illustrates that even when the abuser has died it may still be possible to bring a claim for child abuse compensation.
+This case also illustrates that even when the abuser has died it may be possible to bring a claim for child-abuse compensation.
 However, to emphasise a final time, do not delay, as such delay may snuff out any claims.

 If you would like further information on how to obtain compensation for child sexual abuse-current or historic, contact our abuse compensation experts today.
-To discuss your situation in a safe, sensitive way and find out more about your options, please call 0333 323 1634 or contact Malcolm Underhill directly by email at malcolm.Underhill@ibbclaims.co.uk
+To discuss your situation in a safe, sensitive way and find out more about your options, please call 0333 123 9099 or contact Malcolm Underhill directly by email at malcolm.Underhill@ibbclaims.co.uk